Nannew/LabelTool/README.md

 * Draw and label objects with line segments
-* Recognize boundary point when drawing
+* Recognize boundary points when drawing

 *Left click to start.
 Repeat left click to mark the boundary of an object*